cynthia/yael/doc/gettingstarted.rst

 .. [#] The mex executable should be in the PATH.
    This is a typical error.
-Another one occurs when the ``mex`` utility of Latex has a higher priority than the Matlab command with the same name.
+Another one occurs when the ``mex`` utility of Octave has a higher priority than the Matlab command with the same name.